Aliases for DOCK7 Gene

 GeneCards Summary for DOCK7 Gene

 DOCK7 (Dedicator Of Cytokinesis 7) is a Protein Coding gene.
 Diseases associated with DOCK7 include Epileptic Encephalopathy, Early Infantile, 23 and Cortical Blindness.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and MET promotes cell motility.
+Among its related pathways are Signaling by GPCR and MET promotes cell motility.
 Gene Ontology (GO) annotations related to this gene include binding and Rac GTPase binding.
 An important paralog of this gene is DOCK6.

 Functions as a guanine nucleotide exchange factor (GEF), which activates Rac1 and Rac3 Rho small GTPases by exchanging bound GDP for free GTP.
 Does not have a GEF activity for CDC42.
-Required for STMN1 Ser-15 phosphorylation during axon formation and consequently for neuronal polarization (PubMed:16982419).
+Required for STMN1 'Ser-15' phosphorylation during axon formation and consequently for neuronal polarization (PubMed:16982419).
+As part of the DISP complex, may regulate the association of septins with actin and thereby regulate the actin cytoskeleton (PubMed:29467281).
 Has a role in pigmentation (By similarity).
 Involved in the regulation of cortical neurogenesis through the control of radial glial cells (RGCs) proliferation versus differentiation; negatively regulates the basal-to-apical interkinetic nuclear migration of RGCs by antagonizing the microtubule growth-promoting function of TACC3 (By similarity).